Emerson-Mistico/emerson-mistico/README.md

 ### My Projects

 - A simple example of a platform game using Unity and C#.
-[Repository del Platform](https://github.com/Emerson-Mistico/platform-game).
+[Repository Platform](https://github.com/Emerson-Mistico/platform-game).
 - A classic Pong game developed using Unity with C#.
 [Repository Clone Pong](https://github.com/Emerson-Mistico/clone-pong)

 May the force be with you!